Employment Training Programs

 Provides opportunities through the Minnesota public school system to obtain the academic, interpersonal, and problem-solving skills necessary to be self-sufficient.

-Is education for those already employed who need tailored training to meet the specific needs of business, its employers, or the industry as a whole.
+Customized Training for those already employed who need tailored training to meet the specific needs of business, its employers, or the industry as a whole.
+You can also find Continuing Education courses designed for working adults.

 - Displaced Homemaker Program